-Archaeological management will be undertaken in accordance with the works specific AMS documents and in accordance with the archaeological management zoning and AARD (refer to Figure 5, Figure 7 and Figure 9).
+Archaeological management will be undertaken in accordance with the works specific AMS documents and in accordance with the archaeological management zoning and AARD (refer to Figure 6).
+It is expected that an AMS and archaeological management will only be required at Belmore Station where potential archaeology has been identified.